PsymonsB/P4wnp1-ALOA-Menu-Reworked/README.md

 edit:

          dtparam=i2c_arm=on
-         dtparam=i2c1=on

 and find and set spi section:

          dtparam=spi=on

-if you have a i2c screen or are using a UPS lite you will need to check the changes after a reboot using the below command
+if you have a i2c screen or are using a UPS lite you will need to check the i2c has enabled properly after a reboot using the below command

         sudo i2cdetect -y 1